Strawberry Picking Jobs in Finland With Visa Sponsorship

 • Picking Strawberries: A strawberry picker’s main job is to pick ripe strawberries that meet the quality standards set by the farm or workplace.
 To do this, the fruit has to be carefully picked by hand to make sure it is healthy and not destroyed.

-• Sorting and packing: Once the strawberries have been picked, Strawberry pickers may have to sort them by size, color, and quality.
+• Sorting and packing: Once the strawberries have been picked, strawberry pickers may have to sort them by size, color, and quality.
 They might also help put the strawberries into boxes or cases so they can be shipped to markets or processing plants.

 • Field Maintenance: Strawberry pickers may help with general field maintenance chores like pulling weeds, watering plants, and making sure they get the right care to get the best yield and quality.